hhhbrown/trampoline-training-tracker/README.md

 A full-stack web application designed for trampoline gymnastics coaches and athletes to manage daily training plans, routines, and athlete workflows.

-Built with Next.js, TypeScript, Tailwind CSS, and Supabase.
+Built with Next.js, TypeScript, Tailwind CSS, and Supabase (PostgreSQL).

 ## Features
 ### Athlete Flow